toddcf/code-snippets/git/branches/4-rename-branch.md

 ### Rename Remote Branch

-If the `<old_name>` branch was already pushed to remote, you can also rename that as follows:
+If the `<old_name>` branch is already in the remote, you can also rename that as follows:

 3. Push the new branch name to remote: `git push origin -u <new_name>`
 4. Delete the old remote branch: `git push origin --delete <old_name>`

+For more information on deleting branches, see [Delete Branch](7-delete-branch.md).

 ## Reference